Elkfox/shopify-theme-framework/README.md

-## ⚠️ Please note that we are currently developing a new theme workflow that will eventually completely replace Concrete.
+## ⚠️ Please note that we are currently developing a new theme workflow for Concrete.
+Concrete v2 (Slate v0) and v3 (Slate v1) both continue to work and are still supported.

-### We will continue to maintain this project for the foreseeable future.
-Please feel welcome to submit PRs to help support the active community of users.

 -----------